 Perhaps when they launch their updated iPod Video with bigger screen they’ll launch their fabled movie download service and expect users to acquire video and audio content exclusively through their store.

 I’d be interested in knowing how they’ll squeeze high-definition content down my broadband line and onto a 120GB hard disk even with H.264 encoding.

 Or maybe they’ll expect users to watch low-resolution iPod encoded video on their home TV’s.
 At 320×240 it’s quarter the resolution of existing TV.

-On a high-definition system at 1280×720 you’d be utilising about 8% of your systems resolution capability compared with 44% utilisation on a PAL DVD.
+On a high-definition system at 1280×720 you’d be utilizing about 8% of your systems resolution capability compared with 44% utilization on a PAL DVD.